containerum/containerum/README.md

 In case you have questions about Containerum, there are several ways you can reach out to our team: by filling out the form on our [support page](https://containerum.com/support/) or by email at support@containerum.io.

 ## Docs
-You can find the Documentation and Quick Start tutorial for Containerum in the [Docs section](https://docs.containerum.com/docs/about/) on our website or in the [Docs repository](https://github.com/containerum/docs) here on GutHub.
+You can find the Documentation and Quick Start tutorial for Containerum in the [Docs section](https://docs.containerum.com/docs/about/) on our website or in the Docs repository here on GutHub (coming soon!).
 Please, feel free to contribute to the Docs to help us make them more accurate and comprehensive.

 ## License
 Copyright (c) 2015-2018 Exon LV.